-The King caressed him after a very extraordinary manner; and as the fine clothes he had given him extremely set off his good mien (for he was well made, and very handsome in his person) the King's daughter took a secret inclination to him; and the Marquis had no sooner cast two or three respectful and somewhat tender glances, but she fell in love with him to distraction.
-The King would needs have him come into the coach and partake of the airing.
-The cat quite overjoyed to see his project begin to succeed, marched on before, and meeting some countrymen who were mowing a meadow, he said to them, "Good people, you who are mowing, if you do not tell the King, that the meadow you now mow belongs to my Lord Marquis of Carabas, you shall be chopped as small as herbs for the pot."
+The King caressed him after a very extraordinary manner; and as the fine clothes he had given him set off extremely his good mien (for he was well made and very handsome in his person), the King's daughter took a secret inclination to him, and the Marquis of Carabas had no sooner cast two or three respectful and somewhat tender glances, but she fell in love with him to distraction.
+The King would needs have him come into the coach and take part of the airing.
+The Cat, quite overjoyed to see his project begin to succeed, marched on before, and, meeting with some countrymen, who were mowing a meadow, he said to them :

+"Good people, you who are mowing, if you do not tell the King that the meadow you mow belongs to my Lord Marquis of Carabas, you shall be chopped as small as herbs for the pot."

-The King did not fail of asking of the mowers, to whom the meadow they were mowing belonged.
-"To my Lord Marquis of Carabas," answered they all together: for the cat's threats had made them terribly afraid.
-"You see, Sire," said the Marquis, "this is a meadow which never fails to yield a plentiful harvest every year."
-The master-cat, who went still on before, met with some reapers, and said to them, "Good people, you who are reaping, if you do not tell the King, that all this corn belongs to the Marquis of Carabas, you shall be chopped as small as herbs for the pot."
-The King, who passed by a moment after, would needs know, to whom all that corn belonged.
+The King did not fail asking of the mowers to whom the meadow they were mowing belonged.

+"To my Lord Marquis of Carabas," answered they all together; for the Cat's threats had made them terribly afraid.

+some reapers, and said to them : "Good people, you who are reaping, if you do not tell the King that all this corn belongs to the Marquis of Carabas, you shall be chopped as small as herbs for the pot."

+The King, who passed by a moment after, would needs know to whom all that corn, which he then saw, did belong.

 "To my Lord Marquis of Carabas," replied the reapers; and the King was very well pleased with it, as well as the Marquis, whom he congratulated thereupon.
-The master-cat, who went always before, said the same words to all he met; and the King was astonished at the vast estates of my Lord Marquis of Carabas.
-Monsieur Puss came at last to a stately castle, the master, of which was an Ogre, the richest that had ever been known; for all the lands
+The Cat, who went always before, said the same words to all he met, and the King was astonished at the vast estates of my Lord Marquis of Carabas.

-which the King had then gone over belonged, with this castle, to him.
-The cat, who had taken care to inform himself who this Ogre was, and what he could do, asked to speak to him, saying, he could not pass so near the castle without

-having the honour of paying

-his respects to him.
+Monsieur Puss came at last to a stately castle, the master of which was an Ogre, the richest that had ever been known; for all the lands which the King had then gone over belonged to this castle.
+The Cat, who had taken care to inform himself who this Ogre was and what he could do, asked to speak with him, saying he could not pass so near his castle without having the honour of paying his respects to him.